 <saml:AttributeStatement> [Required]

-This element of type saml:AttributeStatementType (see [SAML2.0]) holds subject attributes obtained from the SAML assertion used to authenticate the signer at the signing service.
+This element of type saml:AttributeStatementType (see [SAML2.0]) holds subject attributes obtained from the SAML assertion used to authenticate the signer at the Signing Service.
 For integrity reasons, this element SHOULD only provide information about SAML attribute values that maps to subject identity information in the signer's certificate.

 <SamlAssertions> [Zero or More]

-Any number of relevant SAML assertions that was relevant for authenticating the signer and signer's identity attributes at the signing service.
+Any number of relevant SAML assertions that was relevant for authenticating the signer and signer's identity attributes at the Signing Service.

 The following schema fragment defines the SignerAssertionInfoType complex type: